Texas crash victims included new students just branching out

 Before coming to New Mexico, Sanchez had played with the Club de Golf Pulgas Pandas, a club in the prosperous city of Aguacalientes in north-central Mexico.

 Stone graduated from Nocona High School in 2021, where she played golf, volleyball and softball.
-Her mother, Chelsi Stone, described her as a ray of sunshine and told the story of how the 18-year-old had begged her to get tiny matching heart tattoos before returning to the University of the Southwest.
+Her mother, Chelsi Stone, described her as a ray of sunshine.

-“I’m so forever grateful that God gave me the courage to go through with it and always have this memory with her,” Chelsi Stone wrote on her Facebook page.
+“I was from Colorado, and I wasn’t a Bronco fan and he was,” said waitress Kyleen Valdez, 31.
+“He came in and told us when Russell Wilson was going to be on the team, they’re going to win again.
+They’re going to win the Super Bowl.
+And that’s just that’s how everybody knows Jackson — sports, not just golf.”

-The men's and women's golf teams were united not only by their love for the game but by their faith, friends and family have said.
+The mourners released around 100 blue and orange balloons into the cold, whipping wind of eastern New Mexico, and they soon disappeared into the horizon.

 Slevin reported from Denver.
 Montoya Bryan reported from Albuquerque.
-Associated Press writer Anita Snow contributed to this report from Phoenix.
+Associated Press writers Anita Snow in Phoenix and Cedar Attanasio in Hobbs, New Mexico, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.